1.1 These Terms and Conditions govern the provision of Services and related performance by the Provider to the Customer.

 i) only authorized persons of the Provider have access to the Personal Data;

-j) the physical security of the Personal Data processed and stored is ensured.
+j) ensuring the physical security of the Personal Data processed and stored.

-11.15 In the event that the Provider detects a breach of security of Personal Data, it shall report it to the Customer without undue delay, no later than within 36 hours.
+11.15 In the event that the Provider detects a Personal Data breach, it shall report it to the Customer without undue delay, no later than within 36 hours.
 The Provider is further obliged to keep records of all Personal Data breaches and the corrective measures taken.

 11.16 The Provider may also, as an independent controller, process Personal Data of Users, Signatories or other persons on the Customer’s side for its own purposes.
 This includes, in particular, maintaining and managing the User Profile, ensuring the functionality, stability and development of the application, keeping internal records and managing the database of User Profiles, sending service and marketing communications and protecting the Provider’s rights.
 The Provider processes Personal Data for these purposes only on the basis of sufficient legal grounds and also fulfils other obligations arising from generally binding legal regulations.